mrkmg/node-docker-test/README.md

 - [Pacakge File](#package-file)
 - [Other Options](#other-options)

-Here is a minimal package.json file will all options set.
+Here is a minimal package.json file with all options set.

     {
         "name": "super-cool-package",